kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 The ML-model which I selected for the detection tasks works well for a zoomed in image of a building.
 Therefore, I need to crop the large aerial image from a single tile into smaller images, having the building of interest in its center with a 5-10m margin around.

-But first, we need to open the aerial image itself.
-This can be done with [rasterio](https://rasterio.readthedocs.io/en/stable/) Python library.
+To open the aerial image we will use the [rasterio](https://rasterio.readthedocs.io/en/stable/) Python library.
-The library correctly interprets both the pixel data as georeferencing information, which is is stored as metadata in the JPEG2000 file.
+The library interprets both the pixel data as georeferencing information, which is is stored as metadata in the JPEG2000 file.
-The pixel data can be accessed from a `4xWxH` tensor, with red, blue, green and infrared channels.
+The pixel data can be accessed with a `.read()` call in a `4xWxH` tensor, with red, blue, green and infrared channels.
 `W` and `H` are the width and height of the image in pixel units.

+The following script shows the steps required to crop a single building from the:

 ```python
 import rasterio